History & Staff

 Our Valued Staff

-Jack has been working for his family's business since 1993.
+Jack has been working for his family's businesses since 1993 and has operated John O. Mitchell IV, Funeral Services of Dulaney Valley since it’s inception in 2007 when he and his father, John O. Mitchell III, became the owners of Dulaney Valley Memorial Gardens.
 He became licensed as a Maryland mortician in 1995.
-Jack graduated from McDonogh school in 1989 and served as President of it's Alumni Association for the 2007-2008 term.
+Jack graduated from McDonogh school in 1989, served as President of it's Alumni Association for the 2007-2008 term, and currently serves on the Board of Trustees.
 He graduated from Lehigh University in 1993 with a Bachelor of Science degree in Business Management, and from Catonsville Community College in 1995 with an Associate in Arts degree in Mortuary Science.
-Jack has been very active with the Maryland State Funeral Directors Association, serving as it's President for the term 2005-2006, and also serves on several committees of the National Funeral Directors Association.
+Jack has been very active with the Maryland State Funeral Directors Association, serving as it's President for the term 2005-2006, and has also served on several committees of the National Funeral Directors Association and currently serves on it's Board of Directors as an At-Large Representative for the term 2016-2018.
 Jack was born and raised in the Towson area and currently resides in Lutherville.

 Dennis S. Xenakis

-Dennis has been working for Mitchell-Wiedefeld since 1973 and has been Managing Director since 1994.
+Dennis has assisted Mr. Mitchell at Mitchell Funeral Services of Dulaney Valley since it’s inception in 2007.
+He has worked for Mitchell-Wiedefeld Funeral Home, Inc. since 1973 and has been Managing Director since 1994..
 He attended Boys' Latin School, Loyola College of MD and Pittsburgh Institute of Mortuary Science, and attained his State of Maryland Mortician's License in 1977.
 Dennis is an active member of the Maryland State Funeral Directors Association, serving on it's Political Action and Long Term Planning Committees.
 He is also a member of the Boys' Latin School Alumni Association and the McDonogh School Patrons Association, where he is involved with the Annual Giving and Capitol Campaigns.
-Denny and his wife, Clare, live just on the county side of the city line in Rodgers Forge with their daughters Pamela and Caitlin.
+Dennis and his wife, Claire, live just on the county side of the city line in Pinehurst with their daughters Pamela and Caitlin.

 George J. Ferrarse